Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

-The 21-hole triangular board is also null-class (Figure~\ref{fig6}c), and contains 5 different starting locations.
+The 21-hole triangle board is also null-class (Figure~\ref{fig6}c), and contains 5 different starting locations.
 On this board it is possible to start with any peg missing, and finish at any hole using peg solitaire jumps, \textit{plus} rotating and flipping the board.
+The final board in Figure~\ref{fig6}d is simply the 15-hole triangle board with the three corner holes removed.
+This ``12-hole truncated triangle" board is a good test case because all SVSS problems are solvable on it.
+It is, in fact, the smallest rotationally symmetric board with this property.

-[4] Here are several peg solitaire problems we are interested in solving: \begin{packed_enumerate} \item The \textbf{complement problem}: From a starting vacancy $(\xstart,\ystart)$, execute an arbitrary number of jumps, then determine if the board position can be reduced to one peg at $(\xstart,\ystart)$. \item The \textbf{general (SVSS) problem}: From a starting vacancy $(\xstart,\ystart)$, execute an arbitrary number of jumps, then determine if the board position can be reduced to one peg (anywhere on the board). \item The \textbf{general problem}: From a given board position, determine if it can be reduced to one peg (anywhere on the board). \end{packed_enumerate} We will consider primarily the first two problems in this paper.
+Here are several peg solitaire problems we are interested in solving: \begin{packed_enumerate} \item The \textbf{complement problem}: From a starting vacancy $(\xstart,\ystart)$, execute an arbitrary number of jumps, then determine if the board position can be reduced to one peg at $(\xstart,\ystart)$. \item The \textbf{general SVSS problem}: From a starting vacancy $(\xstart,\ystart)$, execute an arbitrary number of jumps, then determine if the board position can be reduced to one peg (anywhere on the board). \item The \textbf{general problem}: Given a configuration of pegs, determine if it can be reduced to one peg (anywhere on the board). \end{packed_enumerate} We will consider primarily the first two problems in this paper.
 We also want to solve these problems quickly---ideally within a web browser.
 In determining if a jump leads to a dead end or not, a delay of one second is unacceptable.

 It is important to realize that problems \#2 and \#3 are different.
 For example, on the 33-hole board, a popular problem to solve is ``cross" (Figure~\ref{fig1}b).
-This board position can never appear during the solution to any SVSS problem.
+This board position is solvable to one peg, but can never appear in the solution to any SVSS problem.
 How do we know this?
-Because the complement of this board position cannot be reduced to a single peg.
-See Bell \cite{GPJ04} to clarify why a board position during a SVSS problem must have this property.
+Because the complement of this board position cannot be reduced to one peg.
+See Bell \cite{GPJ04} to clarify why SVSS board positions must have this property.

+A subtle point is that problems \#1 and \#2 are intimately associated with the shape of the board, while problem \#3 does not have to be associated with any board---in the most general context we could consider problem \#3 on an infinite board.
+In this sense we can see that problem \#3 is different and more general.
 A fair question is, why not go for the most general and difficult problem \#3?
 The reason is that the complement problem \#1 and general SVSS problem \#2 are significantly easier, because we can take advantage of special properties of their solutions.